-If you’re like me and live in an apartment with limited space, a walking pad may be your best option if you want to work on your cardio without cluttering your living room or disturbing your downstairs neighbours.
-If you work from home and can handle a bit of multitasking, a walking pad (also known as an under-desk treadmill) can also allow you to get fit while working your otherwise sedentary job.
+If you live in an apartment with limited space, a walking pad might be the perfect solution.
+It lets you get your steps in without cluttering your living room or disturbing your downstairs neighbors.
+Plus, if you work from home and don’t mind a little multitasking, an under-desk treadmill can help you stay active while tackling your daily tasks.

 The Best Walking Pads in Canada in 2025

-Based on factors such as noise-level, motor horsepower, weight capacity, and user reviews, I’ve analyzed dozens of walking pads in Canada to help you pick the right model.
+Based on factors such as noise-level, motor power, weight capacity, and user reviews, I’ve analyzed dozens of walking pads in Canada to help you pick the right model.

 Best With Incline: Egofit Walker Pro M1